rafaelxky/SmartServiceHub/README.md

 # Models
 ## User
-AppUser <- user model to interact with db UserPublicDto <- user model for showing (hides password) UserCreateDto <- user model for creation
+- AppUser <- user model to interact with db
+- UserPublicDto <- user model for showing (hides password)
+- UserCreateDto <- user model for creation
 ## AppService
-AppService <- Service post model to interact with db AppServicePublicDto <- Service post model for showing AppServiceCreateDto <- Service post model from creation
+- AppService <- Service post model to interact with db
+- AppServicePublicDto <- Service post model for showing
+- AppServiceCreateDto <- Service post model from creation
 ## Comments
-Comment <- comment model for interaction with db CommentCreateDto <- comment model for creation CommentPublicDto <- comment model for showing
+- Comment <- comment model for interaction with db
+- CommentCreateDto <- comment model for creation
+- CommentPublicDto <- comment model for showing
 ## Others
-ApiResponse <- model for responding to requests, however this must be changed in the future as it is a source of inconsistencies
+- ApiResponse <- model for responding to requests, however this must be changed in the future as it is a source of inconsistencies
-Roles <- Enum for roles "ADMIN, USER, MODERATOR"1
+- Roles <- Enum for roles "ADMIN, USER, MODERATOR"1

 ## CORS policy
 Currently this app allows CORS from all sources tough this can be changed at "/config/WebConfig.java"

-<abbr title="test hint">test</abbr>

 # Endpoints
 Can be found under the folder "controllers" or listed at "http://localhost:8080/home"